MithamoMorgan/Writting_Clean_python_code/README.md

 ### 4. Comments and Documentation:

-  Add comments when necessary, but strive to write self-explanatory code.
+  Add comments when necessary (sparingly), but strive to write self-explanatory code.
 Document your code, especially for complex functions or projects, using [docstrings](https://www.geeksforgeeks.org/python-docstrings/)

 ### 5. Whitespace and Formatting: